 12. Double French Manis

 As you may have guessed by now, variations on the French mani are hot!
 You can go short, you can go pastel, or you can double your fun by tracing a line of colour not only on the tip, but over the moon on your nail bed, too.
 Once again, expert Betina Goldstein gets it right with her glittery variation, below.
-Just use a pink hued base coat, and top it with something uber-sparkly, like Smith & Cult’s Shattered Souls.
+Just use a pink hued base coat, and top it with something uber-sparkly, like Smith & Cult’s A Little Lovely.

 Image: @betina_goldstein on Instagram